hadoyyo/My-Portfolio/README.md

 - 📸 [Screenshots](#screenshots)

 ## Project Overview
-A site made to gather all projects and certifications in one place and easily access them. **The website is available in English language version!**
+A site made to gather all projects and certifications in one place and easily access them.
+> [!NOTE]
+> The website is available in English language version!

 ## Features
 - 🃏 Projects displayed using cards, with brief descriptions